norbjd/scaleway-serverless-module/README.md

 When building the archive containing the function code, some files or folders could be ignored.
 This is useful to avoid putting not needed files in the archive.

-To ignore files, just put a `.scaleway-serverless.ignore` alongside the function directory.
+To ignore files, just put a `.scaleway_serverless.ignore` alongside the function directory.
 Each line of the file is a file or folder that will be ignored when packaging:

 ```ignore
 a_file_to_ignore